 She brightened his days, laughed at his jokes, encouraged him to try out for football because he loved it so much, and made him laugh — the same way Mom used to do for Dad.

-Without Ginny, all he knew was — he hurt like hell.
+Without Ginny, all he knew was – he hurt like hell.
 He even cried in his room.
-Put that all together, and all he felt was this enormous hole somewhere near his heart.
+Put that all together, and all he felt was this enormous hole where his heart used to be.

 Maybe it’s better this way, he thought.
-Suppose they had gone all the way through high school together, then college, got married, later ending up divorced like Mom and Dad.
+Suppose they had gone all through high school together, then college, got married, and later ended up divorced like Mom and Dad.

 Nope, he decided.
-It’s definitely not better this way.
+It’s absolutely not better this way.

 “This can’t be real,” he screamed!

-The lightning, however, was real, and it wrenched him from his little “poor me” trip.
-And — he was walking into it.
+The lightning, however, was real, and it wrenched him from his little “pity party.”
+And– he was walking right into it.